Root (chord): Identifying the root

-Chords in atonal music are often of indeterminate root, as are equal-interval chords and mixed-interval chords; such chords are often best characterized by their interval content.
+Tertian chords are chords that are constructed by stacking thirds—typically, major and minor thirds.
+They include traditional triads, like major and minor triads, as well as seventh chords and extended chords.
+To identify the root of a tertian chord, reorganize the pitches as a stack of thirds and then identify the lowest note in the stack.
+This note is the root of the chord.
+On occasion, some of the notes in the stack may be omitted—the fifth of the chord is the most common note to be omitted—but the rest of the stack will still be present, so the root can still be found.

+Suspended chords are non-tertian chords composed of a traditional triad with a note replacing a note one of the triad's notes, while added note chords are non-tertian chords composed of a traditional triad with an added note.
+Examples include suspended two chords (i.e., sus2 chords), suspended four chords (i.e., sus4 chords), added second chords (i.e., add2 chords), and added sixth chords (i.e., add6 chords).
+To identify the root of such a chord, identify the triad that has been modified and then find its root.

 History

-The first mentions of the relation of inversion between triads appears in Otto Sigfried Harnish's Artis musicae (1608), which describes perfect triads in which the lower note of the fifth is expressed in its own position, and imperfect ones, in which the base (i.e., root) of the chord appears only higher.
+The first mentions of the relation of inversion between triads appears in Otto Sigfried Harnish's Artis musicae (1608), which describes perfect triads in which the lower note of the fifth is expressed in its own position, and imperfect ones, in which the base (i.e., the root) of the chord appears only higher.
 Johannes Lippius, in his Disputatio musica tertia (1610) and Synopsis musicae novae (1612), is the first to use the term "triad" (trias harmonica); he also uses the term "root" (radix), but in a slightly different meaning.
-Thomas Campion, A New Way of Making Fowre Parts in Conterpoint, London, c.
-1618, notes that when chords are in first inversions (sixths), the bass is not "a true base", which is implicitly a third lower.
+Thomas Campion's A New Way of Making Fowre Parts in Conterpoint (c.
+1618) notes that when chords are in first inversion (sixths), the bass is not "a true base", which is implicitly a third lower.
 Campion's "true base" is the root of the chord.

-Full recognition of the relationship between the triad and its inversions is generally credited to Jean-Philippe Rameau and his Traité d’harmonie (1722).
-Rameau was not the first to discover triadic inversion, but his main achievement is to have recognized the importance of the succession of roots (or of chords identified by their roots) for the construction of tonality (see below, Root progressions).
+Full recognition of the relationship between the triad and its inversions is generally credited to Jean-Philippe Rameau and his Treatise on Harmony (1722).
+Rameau was not the first to discover triadic inversion, but his main achievement is to have recognized the importance of the succession of roots (or of chords identified by their roots) for the construction of tonality.

-Root vs fundamental

-The concept of chord root is not the same as that of the fundamental of a complex vibration.
-When a harmonic sound, i. e. a sound with harmonic partials, lacks a component at the fundamental frequency itself, the pitch of this fundamental frequency may nevertheless be heard: this is the missing fundamental.
-The effect is increased by the fact that the missing fundamental also is the difference tone of the harmonic partials.

-Chord notes, however, do not necessarily form a harmonic series.
-In addition, each of these notes has its own fundamental.
-The only case where the chord notes may seem to form a harmonic series is that of the major triad.
-However, the major triad may be formed of the intervals of a third and a fifth, while the corresponding harmonic partials are distant by the intervals of a 12th and a 17th.
-For instance, C3 E3 G3 is a major triad, but the corresponding harmonic partials would be C3, G4 and E5.
-The root of the triad is an abstract C, while the (missing) fundamental of C3 E3 G3 is C1 – which would usually not be heard.